-Periander, who lived in the 6th Century B.C., first conceived the idea of linking these two gulfs, thereby avoiding the Peloponnese, but it wasn't until many centuries later that his vision became a reality and the canal was finally opened after Greece's independence in the late 19th century.
-This has significantly reduced sailing time and distance (by 185 miles).The Corinth Canal is a true feat of engineering at 6km long, 25m wide & 8m deep.
-Looking down onto the canal from the bridge you wonder how some ships actually make it through the canal!
+The idea of linking these two gulfs was first conceived in the 6th century B.C. but it wasn't until many centuries later that this vision became a reality and the Corinth Canal was finally opened after Greece's independence in the late 19th century.
+It's a true feat of engineering at 6 kilometres long, 25 metres wide & 8 metres deep.
+Looking down from the bridge makes you wonder how some ships actually make it through the narrow canal!